FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 **Example: "Sittable" vs deeper cuts**
-Traditional language: "Things you can sit on" includes chairs, rocks, boxes Blob class discovery: Multiple distinct patterns within "sittable":
+Traditional language: "Things you can sit on" includes chairs, rocks, boxes Blob class discovery: Multiple distinct patterns within "sittable" (common coding practice to do such reframing and gentle neologizing):
 - **"Throneable"**: Objects that confer social status when sat upon
 - **"Perchable"**: Temporary sitting spots for brief rest
 - **"Nestable"**: Sitting places that envelope and comfort
-- **"Stabilance"**: Objects offering sitting with movement (exercise balls, swings)
+- **"Astabilances"**: Objects offering sitting with movement (exercise balls, swings)

 Each neologism captures predictive power about:
 - How long someone will sit